 Possession or Use of Candles, Incense, Open Flames, or Cigarettes

 Absolutely no possession or use of candles, oil burners, incense, or other items that require an open flame is permitted in the residence halls.
 Smoking cigarettes, cigars, or other tobacco products is not permitted in any of the residence halls, including lounges, hallways, and individual rooms.
-Cigarette smoking is only permitted outside, at least 25 feet away from buildings.

 Items Prohibited in Student Rooms